 Enlist them to pick out ingredients.
 When you shop for meals, bring your child along and involve them in selecting ingredients – this can be especially easy when it comes to produce.
 You might tell them how many tomatoes, lettuce heads, peaches or onions you need and then have them retrieve the items.
 When you’re cooking, have them help you prep the items by washing and drying them.

 Have a demonstration night.
-Research kid-friendly recipes online (check out Metro Parent's Crumbs blog for some great ideas!) together and then prepare a few of them with your child for a cooking-themed activity night where he or she can invite friends.
+Research kid-friendly recipes (like the recipes right here!) together and then prepare a few of them with your child for a cooking-themed activity night where he or she can invite friends.
 Maybe your child can show his friends how to make spaghetti or maybe she can have each of her friends in charge of one part of the meal and then bring it all together at the end, like a taco salad.
 Spencer, who also does cooking-themed birthday parties for kids, believes most kids like the chance to get in the kitchen, they just need a little encouragement.